-- The REC is solely responsible for any necessary economic compensation between the participating network users and itself.
-In the event of changes, the REC shall inform the grid operator in advance and in good time, otherwise indemnifying and holding the grid operator harmless. - The energy community shall, among other things, conclude agreements that include at least the following contents [ElWOG §16d (3)]: - data management and data processing of the energy data of the generation plants and the consumption plants of the participating grid users by the grid operator; - o operation, maintenance and servicing of the generation facilities as well as the bearing of costs; - o liability; - o insurance, if any.

-Data transmission, data protection and confidentiality (according to the aforementioned operation contract concluded with the grid system operator in charge)

-- The network operator shall provide RECs with the available quarter-hourly values and master data required for the performance of the operation contract concluded with the grid system operator in charge. - The data transmission or data exchange shall be carried out in accordance with the stipulation on ebutilities.at under "Energy Communities" in the respective valid version. - Each contracting party may use the data of the market participants/grid users transmitted to it by the other contracting party exclusively in accordance with the relevant legal provisions and may provide it to others who need this data to fulfil their statutory duties. - Barrier: Until the end of 2022 there is only limited data exchange and market communication - According to the provincial Lower Austrian One-Stop-Shop information platform for energy communities12, at present, due to the lack of adequate technical possibilities, REC members can purchase electricity from only ONE generation plant that has been assigned in advance. - In order that community members will be able to purchase electricity from ALL affiliated REC production plants in the future, some changes are still necessary with the data exchange platform of the grid operators.
-As soon as these will have been made (probably by the third quarter of 2022), full operation will be possible. - Liability provisions (according to the aforementioned operation contract concluded with the grid system operator in charge)
+- The REC shall immediately work towards correcting errors and ensuring the accuracy of the transmitted data for the future. - The REC is solely responsible for any necessary economic compensation between the participating network users and itself.
+In the event of changes, the REC shall inform the grid operator in advance and in good time, otherwise indemnifying and holding the grid operator harmless. - The energy community shall, among other things, conclude agreements that include at least the following contents [EIWOG §16d (3)]: - o data management and data processing of the energy data of the generation plants and the consumption plants of the participating grid users by the grid operator; - o operation, maintenance and servicing of the generation facilities as well as the bearing of costs; - o liability; - o insurance, if any. - ▶ Data transmission, data protection and confidentiality (according to the aforementioned operation contract concluded with the grid system operator in charge) - The network operator shall provide RECs with the available quarter-hourly values and master data required for the performance of the operation contract concluded with the grid system operator in charge. - The data transmission or data exchange shall be carried out in accordance with the stipulation on ebutilities.at under "Energy Communities" in the respective valid version. - Each contracting party may use the data of the market participants/grid users transmitted to it by the other contracting party exclusively in accordance with the relevant legal provisions and may provide it to others who need this data to fulfil their statutory duties. - Multiple participation: It is also possible to participate in more than one energy community - According to § 111 (8) ElWOG 2010, participation with a consumption or generation facility in more than one joint generation facility, CEC or REC is permitted from 1 January 2024. - The market processes required for this went live on 8 April 2024.
+Multiple participation will only be possible in practice from this date. - Liability provisions (according to the aforementioned operation contract concluded with the grid system operator in charge) - RECs shall be responsible for the accuracy of the transmitted data of the participating network users.

-12 Energy Future Lower Austria (EZN, Energiezukunft Niederösterreich); energie-noe.at/energiegemeinschaften-gruenden

-- RECs shall be responsible for the accuracy of the transmitted data of the participating network users.
 Each contracting party shall be liable to the other party in accordance with the general provisions of the law on damages.
 Insofar as liability is based on fault, liability shall be limited to intent and gross negligence, with the exception of personal injury.
-Compensation for loss of earnings, loss of profit and consequential damage, in particular compensation for third-party damage, shall be excluded to the extent permitted by law. - The grid operator shall not be liable for the payment of taxes and levies and/or fees by the REC and/or the participating grid users. - The grid operator shall only check the allocation key with regard to plausibility; it shall not check the correctness or economic efficiency.
+Compensation for loss of earnings, loss of profit and consequential damage, in particular compensation for third-party damage, shall be excluded to the extent permitted by law.

+- The grid operator shall not be liable for the payment of taxes and levies and/or fees by the REC and/or the participating grid users. - The grid operator shall only check the allocation key with regard to plausibility; it shall not check the correctness or economic efficiency.
 If the participating grid users assert claims against the grid operator, the REC shall indemnify and hold the grid operator harmless.
 This also applies in the event of non-fulfilment of the prerequisites necessary for the execution of the contract, e.g. official requirements, statutory provisions, etc., compliance with which is the responsibility of REC.